 Savory (Satureja hortensis) is a fragrant herb.
 Summer savory is an annual, and as its name suggests, is at its peak during the summer months.
 Winter savory (Satureja montana), however, is a shrub that grows all year round.
 Although the flavour is almost the same, summer savory is sweeter than its perennial counterpart, and is hugely popular in Eastern European cooking, such as sarmale.
 I also use it in my Mediterranean summer vegetable tart.

 I can't get fresh savory, what can I use instead?

-If you live in an area with an Eastern European community, you’ll be able to buy dried summer savory.
-For cooking the onions, use 1 tbsp dried, and for the pastry, ½ tsp.
+If you live in an area with an Eastern European community, you'll be able to buy dried summer savory.
+For cooking the onions, use 1 tablespoon dried, and for the pastry, ½ tsp.

 You could also use fresh or dried thyme or rosemary instead of savory.
 Quantities as before.

 Do I have to use coconut palm sugar?